SportsScience-with-RL/Warzone/README.md

 # Warzone
 This was my very first code.
-Be lenient :)
+Nothing about data science but I was happy to make my own code working!